 Students planned and organized a concert of Japanese traditional music, Gagaku, in Ichikawa, which was a fusion of video and music.
 They promoted the concert and produced a video of the concert, making full use of the media.

 Students produced a DVD showing how to look at gravestones to understand the history of life and culture in the community and society.
 It was done under the advise of the Professor conducting a research in the field.

 Students disseminate information about the Faculty by creating and managing a website authorized by the Faculty and publishing newsletters.
 These activities actually contribute to the public relations of the Faculty.

 - Core Subjects

-Dessin Training / MIDI Expression / Representative Media / Motion Picture Theory / Creating Digital Video Produce / Digital Image / Creating Digital Video and Digital Sound / Music Composition / Sound Design / Expression in Japanese / Art Creation Practice / Studies in Contemporary Art / Creativity and Art / Video-Making / Studies on Performing Arts / Document Design / Web Design / Scenario Writing / Animation / Expression: 3-0 Digital Computer Graphics / Chromatics / Bodily Expression / The Art and Practice of Event Production / Computer Network System Management / Programming / Interface Design / Technologies for Database / Design of Object-Oriented Information Systems / Information Processing Technology (Hardware) /Information Processing Technology (Software) / Software Engineering
+Dessin Training / MIDI Expression / Representative Media / Motion Picture Theory / Creating Digital Video Produce / Digital Image / Creating Digital Video and Digital Sound / Music Composition / Sound Design / Expression in Japanese / Art Creation Practice / Studies in Contemporary Art / Creativity and Art / Video-Making / Studies on Performing Arts / Document Design / Web Design / Scenario Writing / Animation / Expression: 3-0 Digital Computer Graphics / Chromatics / Bodily Expression / The Art and Practice of Event Production / Computer Network System Management / Programming / Interface Design / Technologies for Database / Information Processing Technology (Hardware) /Information Processing Technology (Software) / Software Engineering